kalfaris1/Hello-world/README.md

 # hello-world
 Alfaris - Hello-World - Assignment
-This is my first repository in GetHub
+This is my first repository in GetHub,
-I am glad to be on this platform
+I am glad to be on this platform.